anthropic claude sonnet

 You are building a long-document research agent

-Use Gemini 2.5 Pro for ingest, Opus 4.7 for analysis.
-Gemini’s 2M window makes ingestion cheap; Opus 4.7’s reasoning makes the final answer better.
+Use Gemini 3.1 Pro for ingest, Sonnet 5 or Opus 4.8 for analysis.
+Gemini’s larger window makes ingestion cheap; Anthropic’s models make the final answer more reliable.
 This two-model pattern is supported natively on Paperclip.

 You are building a customer support agent